dmaldona/RLinearAlgebra.jl/docs/graph-laplacian/src/sampledcholesky.md

 $$L_{ii} = \sum_{j : j \neq j} |L_{ij}| = \sum_{j : j \neq i} |L_{ji}|.$$

-Suppose now, in specifying our Graph Laplacian, we decide that we no longer want the first row in the Graph Laplacian, which corresponds to eliminating a node in the underlying graph (as we will show later).
-Then, one simple way of updating $L$ to reflect this change is to delete the first column and row, and add the edge weights of the row to the diagonals.
+Suppose now, in specifying our Graph Laplacian, we decide that we no longer want the first node in the Graph Laplacian.
+Then, one simple way of updating $L$ to reflect this change is to delete the row and column corresponding to the node that we are to remove, and add the edge weights corresponding to the node back into the diagonal.

 In mathematical notation, if we write